sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-upload-logs/cp-mobile-dev-kit-upload-logs.md

 Deploy the updated application to your MDK client.

-1. Right-click on the `DemoSampleApp` MDK Application in the project explorer pane and select **MDK Deploy and Activate**.
+1. Right-click the `DemoSampleApp` MDK Application in the project explorer pane and select **MDK Deploy and Activate**.

     ![MDK](img_026.png)